 - Senior Investor Relations staff is organized to respond promptly to market inquiries.

-Schlumberger utilizes G4 Sustainability Reporting Guidelines established by the Global Reporting Initiative.
-We also participate with a number of third-party firms that collect and report on corporate environmental, social, and governance (ESG) performance:
+Schlumberger utilizes GRI Sustainability Reporting Standards established by the Global Reporting Initiative.
+We also participate with several third-party firms that collect and report on corporate environmental, social, and governance performance:

 - Bloomberg Dashboard: ESG data provided worldwide on the Bloomberg Professional Service

-- RobecoSAM Corporate Sustainability Assessment (CSA): An evaluation of corporate ESG performance that provides the basis for the Dow Jones Sustainability Index (DJSI)
+- RobecoSAM Corporate Sustainability Assessment: An evaluation of corporate ESG performance that provides the basis for the Dow Jones Sustainability Index

 - FTSE Russell: A series of indices measuring the ethical performance of corporations